 Why has the University Implemented the i-MAP Guidance?

 The University has identified that a more strategic approach to programme development is required to prevent the proliferation of large numbers of programmes with very low student recruitment (notably at taught postgraduate level) and to focus effort on delivering programmes which will drive the University’s growth and income.
 Following its publication in November 2012 and update in 2015, the University reviewed the analysis and recommendations contained within, and implemented the recommendations within its own processes, notably that:

 ‘“Instant success” was highly predictive of sustained success.
 Contrary to common perception, starting with very low levels of admissions and then growing to viable numbers has been uncommon.’

 It is clear that the University cannot afford to waste resources developing programmes which do not recruit strongly, and therefore a full viability review of all new proposals has been introduced to streamline and align development to the University’s strategic aims.

 How can I find out Which Subject Areas are Recruiting Students?

-Each year, the Statistics Unit and Student Recruitment produce reports based on national HESA data which is made available to Colleges/Schools and reviewed centrally on behalf of the Programme Management Board.
-Each College/School is presented with a specific report to help inform development and business planning, which provides recruitment trends in relevant subject areas nationally, for both home and international students.
-The reports also provide comparator data for Swansea, to enable Colleges/Schools to determine whether there is an opportunity to enhance recruitment for existing programmes.
+Each year, the Statistics Unit and Student Recruitment produce reports based on national HESA data which is made available to Faculties/Schools and reviewed centrally on behalf of the Programme Management Board.
+Each Faculty/School is presented with a specific report to help inform development and business planning, which provides recruitment trends in relevant subject areas nationally, for both home and international students.
+The reports also provide comparator data for Swansea, to enable Faculties/Schools to determine whether there is an opportunity to enhance recruitment for existing programmes.